 In addition to the Stomp, new Syracuse students are taken to Armory Square.
 There they engage with the community and can see street performances.
 Restaurants will also give free samples to students.

 One of the perks of being located in New York City is that there are a wealth of options when it comes to deciding what your new student orientations will involve.
-New students in Columbia College (CC) and the Fu Foundation School of Engineering and Applied Sciences (SEAS) can choose to participate in the Columbia Outdoor Orientation Program.
+New students at Columbia College (CC) and the Fu Foundation School of Engineering and Applied Sciences (SEAS) can choose to participate in the Columbia Outdoor Orientation Program.
 This places you on a 4-day camping trip with other students, both new and current.
 Activities during this program include biking, hiking, and river canoeing.

 Students within the Barnard College, CC, and SEAS can opt to participate in the Columbia Urban Experience.
 New students engage in community service around NYC for a week.
 In addition to community service, students will carry out dinner discussions and can join the nightly activities consisting of poetry slams, desserts at local cafes, visits to museums, and so on.